mariocki/KDF9/README.md

 3. Other more detailed documentation can also be found in the Documents folder.

 ## What different between this repo and the original
-- Source code changes
+- Source code changes:
     - `ee9` honors the `$KDF9RUNTIME` environment variable for all host IO (log files, devices etc).
     - don't assume everyone uses (or wants to use) black on white terminals. :unamused:
 - Converted to using Makefiles to build everything (see below).
+- Amended all the scripts to:
+    - Parameters are now passed by command line arguments rather than position.
-- Amended all the scripts to honor `$KDF9RUNTIME` when reading assembly, source-code, data and binary files.
+    - Honor `$KDF9RUNTIME` when reading assembly, source-code, data and binary files.
 - Removed special build case for Cygwin.
 - I don't include pre-build binaries.